ssj-gz/Competitive-Programming/my-own-problems/simple-markdown-editor/markdown/problem-statement.md

 ```
           ┌───┐  ┌──┐      ← Formatted ranges
 document: *XXX*XX*XX*XXXXX
-            ↑ query the size of formatting range around this point
+            ↑ query the size of formatted range around this point
 ```
-The range of non-formatted chars around the query point is formatted; and the number is this range is 3; the answer to query #8 query is $3$.
+The queried position is part of a formatted range and the number of non-formatted characters is this range is 3; the answer to query #8 is $3$.

 Updating $decryptionKey$: